foqueiroz/arcdocs.github.io/book/software/applications/visit.md

 window, which should contain an entry on the left hand side for each of the host files saved earlier.
 For each host in turn:

-1\.
-Log into the cluster.
+1. Log into the cluster.
 Find the location of VisIT by loading the module for the version you want and examining a variable.

     module load visit/
     echo $VISIT_HOME

-2\.
-Highlight the hostname by clicking on it.
+2. Highlight the hostname by clicking on it.
 On the right hand side,\
 look for the configuration item `Path to VisIt installation` .
 If you cannot see it, click on the `Machines` and `Host Settings` tabs.
 Enter the location string found in step (1) above.

-3\.
-Close the window with the `Dismiss` button
+3. Close the window with the `Dismiss` button

-4\.
-Save settings with the `Options->Save Settings` menu item
+4. Save settings with the `Options->Save Settings` menu item

 ### Launch remote execution

-1\.
-With VisIt running on your workstation, select menu item `File->Open file...` to open the `File open` window.
+1. With VisIt running on your workstation, select menu item `File->Open file...` to open the `File open` window.

-2\.
-There will be a drop-down text box marked `Host` .
+2. There will be a drop-down text box marked `Host` .
 Click on its arrow, which should show a list including `localhost`
 (your workstation) and each of the clusters you configured in the steps above.
 Select the cluster you wish to use.

-3\.
-The `File open` window
+3. The `File open` window
 should now show files on the cluster.
 Select a file visit understands and press `OK`

-4\.
-A Select options for `<clustername>` should appear.
-Select `serial (login node)`S for a single process on a login node (please note that login nodes are shared between all users of the cluster -- it should only be used for short or undemanding pieces of work), or `mpi (batch queue)` to launch visit on the cluster's compute nodes through the batch queue system (*note: unavailable for version 2.6.3*).
+4. A Select options for `<clustername>` should appear.
+Select `serial (login node)`S for a single process on a login node (please note that login nodes are shared between all users of the cluster -- it should only be used for short or undemanding pieces of work), or `mpi (batch queue)` to launch visit on the cluster's compute nodes through the batch queue system.
 When launching through the batch queues, specify the number of cores required into `Num procs` , the length of time the resources are required into [Time limit] and any other batch queue options into